Blazing sun, blowing sand and blistered souls at the 2012 Marathon des Sables

+We just endured a 12-hour sandstorm and a one-hour thunderstorm.
 This is the second afternoon of the long stage, which has a day-and-a-half cutoff.
 Folks who finish the 50-miler in a day are afforded the luxury of a rest day.
 Many other runners and I have completed the long stage and are recovering in the bivouac.
 One must use a liberal interpretation of the term “rest day” if we are to describe waiting out this weather as rest, though.

 My tentmates and I lie on the ground with our collapsed, wet tent on top of us.
 I use the Indiglo feature on my watch to see that it’s 2 p.m. on the dot.
 Storm clouds now yield to a turquoise sky, so we work together to raise our tent.
 I place my belongings in the sun to dry.
 I survey the bivouac, which looks like a nuclear weapon detonated in it.

 Chloë stands next to her tent.
 Her body is visibly swollen, edema engulfing her toned musculature.
 She must be retaining five or seven pounds of liquid.
 Chloë and I spoke at the final water checkpoint last night.
 She was leaving it at a steady clip and in fine spirits, but said she had struggled with nausea for much of the day.